Getting new members is great for growing your organization. But those new members don’t mean anything if members aren’t sticking around.

 Don’t just guess what your members want.
 Ask them!

-Send out a member needs assessment survey using your email newsletter, social media pages, or website.
+Send out a member needs assessment survey using your email newsletter, online community space or website.
 Ask members questions about their level of satisfaction with your organization and any changes they’d like to see.

 Your membership retention plan should:

 - Be a 12-month process that spans from registration to renewal